 Get A Quote From MFE Today

 Reach out to the experienced professionals at MFE Insurance for a quote for your business.
-MFE has offices in both Los Angeles and Detroit and is dedicated to providing top-quality insurance products at competitive prices for technology, drones, business, and health, among other things.
+MFE has offices in both Los Angeles, CA and Birmingham, MI, and is dedicated to providing top-quality insurance products at competitive prices for technology, drones, business, and health, among other things.

 “MFE Insurance is an absolute pleasure to work with!
 They are extremely knowledgeable and go the extra mile to help us find solutions to unique requests that our clients periodically ask us to provide,” say Mack Sennett Studios.
 “They are proactive and provided us with comparable A+ rated insurance at a considerable savings as compared with that of our prior insurance agent.
 We are very happy and look forward to a long and mutually beneficial business relationship.”